Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL Week 4, more

 Sleeper Fantasy offers a 100% deposit match for new users up to $100 with the Sleeper Fantasy promo code CBSSPORTS

-The NFC West race heats up on Thursday Night Football when the Seattle Seahawks tangle with the Arizona Cardinals.
-Both teams enter Week 4 of the NFL schedule at 2-1 overall, and both trailing the 3-0 San Francisco 49ers in the division.
+The Seattle Seahawks and Arizona Cardinals kick off the NFL Week 4 schedule on Thursday Night Football with a key NFC West matchup.
+The Cardinals and Seahawks boast 2-1 records and trail the first-place San Francisco 49ers (3-0).
 The latest Sleeper Fantasy promo code CBSSPORTS offers new users a 100% deposit match up to $100, perfect for betting NFL action.
-After leading the Minnesota Vikings to the postseason in 2024, veteran quarterback Sam Darnold now heads the Seahawks offense as they face veteran quarterback Kyler Murray and the Arizona Cardinals.
-The sports schedule on Wednesday also includes a full slate of 15 MLB games to consider.
+Sam Darnold powers the Seattle offense, a year after leading the Minnesota Vikings to the postseason.
+He will be opposed by Arizona veteran quarterback Kyler Murray.
+The sports schedule on Thursday also includes a 12-game MLB slate to consider.
 Click here to get the latest Sleeper Fantasy promo code for new users:

 Here are three easy steps for how to use Sleeper bonus code CBSSPORTS.
 Follow these steps to claim your Sleeper sign-up bonus.